 Gyoda Tabigura: Get your two-toed socks here!

 Not only is Gyoda famous for holding the Guinness World Record for tambo (rice field) art, it was also historically the major hub for tabi socks back in the Showa era.
 If you ever needed some tabi, Gyoda was the place to go.
-Unfortunately, with the invention of nylon, the decline in demand for tabi was secured and, one by one, the tabi warehouses, manufactures and shop-offices surrounding the streets of Tabigura began to transform into businesses more for relevant for the modern day and age.
+Unfortunately, with the invention of nylon, the decline in demand for tabi was secured and, one by one, the tabi warehouses, manufactures and shop-offices surrounding the streets of Tabigura began to transform into businesses more relevant for the modern-day and age.
 While still managing to retain much of its historic past, with relics of old at every turn, the interiors of these establishments show a different story.
-Now, modern cafes, bakeries and many, workshops for making things like soba and tabi, Gyoda has managed to hold onto its significant past while also advancing into the future.
-It’s a quiet, quaint and peaceful stroll through an old town, with many things to explore and discover.
+Now, with modern cafes, bakeries and many, workshops for making things like soba and tabi, Gyoda has managed to hold onto its significant past while also advancing into the future.
+It’s a quiet, quaint, and peaceful stroll through an old town, with many things to explore and discover.

 Just an hour from Tokyo, Gyoda provides a calming, relaxing and interesting cultural experience, the likes of which are still unknown to foreign (and even some Japanese) tourists.
 And, being so close to Kumagaya Rugby Stadium, there is no better time to visit!
 If nothing else, you can pick up some tabi for your friends at the gift shops in Tabigura.
 There couldn’t be a more unique and interesting Japanese souvenir for your friends who missed out on quite possibly the most unique Rugby World Cup to date.